prio/prio.github.io/_posts/2015-04-01-simple-sliding-windows-in-elixir.md

+---
+layout: post
-# Simple Sliding Windows in Elixir
+title: Simple Sliding Windows in Elixir
+---

+As part of some research I have been doing I wanted a sliding window data structure and thought it would be interesting to see how to implement custom data structures in Elixir.

 ## Custom data structures in Elixir

-As part of some research I have been doing I wanted a sliding window data structure and thought it would be interesting to see how to implement custom data structures in Elixir.

 **Note:** What follows is a very naive implementation, I was more focused on the interface and learning Elixir over performance but I would be very interested in more sophisticated implementations, so please comment.